wp-cli/i18n-command/README.md

 For JavaScript internationalization purposes, WordPress requires translations to be split up into one Jed-formatted JSON file per JavaScript source file.

-Scans PHP and JavaScript files for translatable strings, as well as theme stylesheets and plugin files if the source directory is detected as either a plugin or theme.

 See https://make.wordpress.org/core/2018/11/09/new-javascript-i18n-support-in-wordpress/ to learn more about WordPress JavaScript internationalization.